Neville Bonner: Later life

+Honours and legacy

+In 1979, Bonner was jointly named Australian of the Year, along with naturalist Harry Butler.
+He was appointed an Officer of the Order of Australia (AO) in 1984.

+The head office of the Queensland Department of Communities, Child Safety and Disability services in Brisbane, built in 1999, was named the Neville Bonner Building.
+Despite having won two architectural awards (the RAIA Beatrice Hutton Award for Commercial Building 1999, a national award, and the RAIA (Queensland) F.D.G Stanley Award & Regional Commendation 1999), it was demolished in 2017 to make way for the Queen's Wharf development.
+The Neville Bonner Bridge, a footbridge built in 2023, and opened in August 2024, is part of the new development.

-The Neville Bonner Memorial Scholarship was established by the federal government in 2000 and is now considered Australia's most prestigious scholarship for Indigenous Australians to study Honours in Political Science or related subjects at any recognised Australian university.
+The Neville Bonner Memorial Scholarship was established by the federal government in 2000, a scholarship for Indigenous Australians to study Honours in political science or related subjects at any recognised Australian university.

+In 2002, the Neville Bonner Award for Indigenous Education was introduced as part of the Australian Awards for University Teaching (AAUT), which were established by the federal government in 1997.
+The inaugural award was won jointly by Marcia Langton and Larissa Behrendt.

+A multipurpose 47-bed hostel, managed by Aboriginal Hostels Limited, located in the Rockhampton suburb of Berserker, was redeveloped and reopened in July 2002 as the Neville Bonner Hostel.

 The Queensland federal electorate of Bonner was created in 2004 and was named in his honour.
-Also, a recently re-developed rugby league oval in Ipswich was named the Neville Bonner Sporting Complex in his honour.
-This oval was formerly home to an exclusively Indigenous side, but is now the official home of the Queensland Cup side, the Ipswich Jets, and the IRL/IJRL finals and junior representative.
-The suburb of Bonner in Canberra, Australia's national capital, also bears his name.

-The head office of the Queensland Department of Communities, Child Safety and Disability services in Brisbane was named the Neville Bonner Building.
-A multipurpose 47-bed hostel, managed by Aboriginal Hostels Limited, located in the Rockhampton suburb of Berserker is called the Neville Bonner Hostel.

-Bonner was an active boomerang enthusiast.
-One of his boomerangs was placed on display at the Old Parliament House in Canberra.

-The Neville Bonner Bridge is scheduled to open in Brisbane in 2022.
+The suburb of Bonner in Canberra, created around 2008, bears his name.

 Personal life

 Bonner married Mona Banfield in 1943, in a Catholic ceremony at Palm Island's mission.
-They had five sons and fostered three daughters.
-Mona Bonner died in 1969.
-Neville married Heather Ryan in 1972.
+They had five sons and fostered three daughters, prior to Mona's death in 1969.
+Bonner remarried in 1972 to Heather Ryan (née Trotter), who had three adult children.
+His great-niece Joanna Lindgren was appointed to the Senate in 2015.

 Bonner was taught to make boomerangs by his grandfather.
 In 1966, he established a boomerang manufacturing business named Bonnerang, with the assistance of his family.
 The boomerangs were handmade from the roots of black wattle trees, as Bonner refused to use synthetic materials.
 His company produced up to 450 boomerangs per week, but folded after a year due to a shortage of wood.
 After being elected to parliament, Bonner gave a boomerang demonstration in the gardens of Parliament House.
 In his maiden speech he called on the intellectual property of the boomerang to be reserved for Indigenous people, as non-Indigenous people were producing cheap synthetic properties.
 One of his boomerangs is held by the Museum of Australian Democracy.